 The foam will degrade much faster from UV light, and if the foam is not held strongly together with the outer shell, it will not be able to absorb as much energy in a crash, resulting in more energy directed at the riders skull.

-Before using the helmet, check that it meets the minimum safety standards.
-You can tell as it will have a sticker on the inside for CPSC, ASTM, or Snell stating the standard it meets.
+Before using or purchasing the helmet, check that it meets the minimum safety standards.
+You can tell if it is, as it will have a sticker on the inside for CPSC, ASTM, or Snell stating the standard it meets.
 Check that this is the most up to date standard, otherwise, it is likely that it will not be sufficient to protect your head in a crash.

 Another thing we personally would look for is the presence of an anti-rotational system such as MIPS.
 MIPS works as a slip plane which reduces the angular momentum to your head, reducing the chances of brain damage.

-Personally, we would never ride without MIPS and believe that in the near future, anti-rotational technologies will become compulsory.
+Personally, we would never ride without MIPS or similar.
+And we believe that in the near future, anti-rotational technologies will become compulsory.
+For the top helmets with MIPS see here.

 The final thing to check before deciding whether to replace your helmet or not is checking the fit of the helmet.
 If it doesn’t fit properly, it is unlikely to protect your head well in a crash.
-The way that a helmet works is by distributing the energy around the helmet so that minimal energy is transferred to the skull.
+The way that a helmet works is by distributing the energy around the helmet.
+This is done so that minimal energy is transferred to the riders head.

 If the helmet can move on the rider’s head, the energy will not be distributed evenly and can often lead to damage of the neck.
 If the helmet fits snugly, it will be more comfortable for riding and can reduce the damage to your head.